T of C

 Music and lyrics for the qin song Gao Shan Liu Shui

-The lyrics are arranged here without pinyin to show the comparative structure between the first and second half more clearly.
-The numbers below show my division of each half into four lines (eight in total).
+Here the lyrics are arranged without pinyin so as to show more clearly the comparative structure between the first and second half.
+The numbers here show my division of each half into four lines (eight in total).
 In my transcription these eight sections are similar in length, following my feeling for the music as having four lines in each section, as follows:

 (Return)